Do you know the history behind the Christmas pickle? Join us as we explore the untold story of the Christmas pickle tradition!

 The Christmas Pickle Tradition

-The Andersonville Pickle
+The Andersonville Pickle Ornaments Story

-After being captured during the Civil War and sent to a prison in Andersonville, Georgia, John’s health began to diminish.
+As the pickle ornament tradition story goes, after being captured during the Civil War and sent to a prison in Andersonville, Georgia, John’s health began to diminish.
 As he lay there starving and near death, he begged the prison guard for one last pickle before he died.
 The guard took pity on him and supplied him with a pickle to eat.
 This pickle gave him the strength to live on!

-As the story goes, after John Lower returned to his family, he began hiding a pickle in the family Christmas tree to bring good fortune and luck to the person who was lucky enough to find it Christmas morning!
+After John Lower returned to his family, he began hiding a pickle in the family Christmas tree to bring good fortune and luck to the person who was lucky enough to find it Christmas morning!

 My Christmas Pickle Tradition

 Every holiday season my Christmas tree and house are decked out from top to bottom in glistening lights, personalized ornaments, and seasonal decorations.
 Among all the sparkling and shiny ornaments and lights, hangs my traditional glass pickle.

 Every year on Christmas Eve, when my children were little, I would sneak down my stairs and hide my glass pickle ornament within our Christmas tree.
 Since the glass pickle ornament was dark green in color, it blended right into our fresh evergreen making it harder for my children to find.
 I would then wrap up an extra present, using special wrapping paper to symbolize the gift one of my children would receive for finding the Christmas pickle.
 The present was then placed under the tree among the rest of the gifts.

 On Christmas morning, my children would come running down the stairs, eager for their chance to find the glass pickle ornament.
 Each one of my children would then inspect the tree in search of this famous Christmas pickle.
 The first one to find the pickle ornament was granted the privilege of unwrapping the special gift from under the tree.